 Covered in full: Routine diagnostic and preventative services once every six months, including emergency exams and periodic X-rays.

-Covered at 80 percent after $50 deductible per member per year: Other dental services, such as fillings (tooth-color or silver), root canal therapy, crowns, and dentures.
+Covered at 80 percent after $50 deductible per member per year: Other dental services, such as fillings (tooth-color or silver) and root canal therapy.
 Download the Summary of Benefits for more information.

 How much does it cost?

 - Individuals: $436.08 per year ($36.34 per month).